Best daily deals

 The indicator light blinks red, blue, and green when in pairing mode on either earbuds’ case.

-You get an extra 13 hours of battery life from the Galaxy Buds 2 Pro case, and the Galaxy Buds 2 case provides an extra 15 hours of charge.
+The Galaxy Buds 2 Pro case provides an extra 13 hours of battery life, and the Galaxy Buds 2 case provides an extra 15 hours of charge.
 Both cases support Qi Wireless charging and Wireless PowerShare.
-With PowerShare, you can charge the case atop a compatible Samsung device.
+With PowerShare, you can charge the case on a compatible Samsung device.
 This seems like a gimmick until you need to use it on a flight.

 When you use wireless earbuds regularly, they’re unlikely to last beyond two or three years.
 As you recharge earbuds and their cases, the battery cells degrade.
 With such middle-of-the-road battery life, the Galaxy Buds 2 series earphones aren’t winning any awards for standalone endurance either.
 There are ways to slow down this process, but the most eco-friendly option is to get wired headphones.